BSc (Hons) (NFQ Level 8)

 Curricular information is subject to change.

-Students will be provided with teaching from a dedicated team of over 25 lecturers and clinical training will be enhanced by the inclusion of our new ‘state of the art” virtual reality training equipment and our X-ray suite facilities on site, in UCD.
+Students will be taught by our dedicated team of over 25 lecturers and clinical training is enhanced by the inclusion of our new state-of-the- art virtual reality training equipment and X-ray suite facilities on the UCD campus.

 Throughout this course you’ll undertake modules in Technology of Radiography, Practice of Radiography and Clinical Practice of Radiography.